yousefelassal/quote-cron/README.md

 > Dreams come true.
 Without that possibility, nature would not incite us to have them.

 > If you want a thing done well, do it yourself.

+> No matter how carefully you plan your goals they will never be more than pipe dreams unless you pursue them with gusto.